Bikz/capsule-memory/README.md

 ```

 Each run registers a job in `/v1/connectors` which you can monitor in Capsule Studio.
 Provide API credentials or local exports as needed; the CLI tags memories with the connector id so recipes/policies can target them immediately.
+- The connector catalog lives in `config/connectors.json` and drives both the API metadata and the ingest CLI help output.

 ### Capsule Local (offline cache)